davidmytton/home/content/blog/2023-01-12-oxford-phd/index.md

 A surprising amount of event organization happens via Facebook.
 This is a bit annoying because I deleted my account many years ago.
-I almost ended up creating an account just to join the various groups, but there are also email mailing lists and most of the events I was interested in were announced there.
-That and the WhatsApp groups (acceptable because message content is end to end encrypted).
+I almost ended up creating an account just to join the various groups, but there are email mailing lists for groups, clubs, etc, and most of the events I was interested in were also announced there.
+That and WhatsApp groups (acceptable because message content is end to end encrypted).
+Oxford IT is all based on Microsoft 365 with a single signon account that works well.

 ![Photo of lunch inside the dining room at Kellogg College, Oxford](dining-at-kellogg.jpeg "Photo of lunch inside the dining room at Kellogg College, Oxford, after the Matriculation Ceremony.")